WayneZhang233/VoucherConnect/README.md

 # VoucherConnect

-**VoucherConnect** is a high-concurrency voucher system designed to support merchant-issued promotions and large-scale, time-sensitive voucher claiming by users.
-The system is built to ensure consistency, reliability, and performance under extreme traffic surges such as flash sales.
+**VoucherConnect** is a **high-concurrency** voucher system designed to support merchant-issued promotions and **large-scale, time-sensitive voucher claiming by users**.
+The system is built to ensure **consistency, reliability, and performance under extreme traffic surges**.

 ---